What the parents are actually asking is this: should my child open a major credit card in their own name?

 - Have you set up and have you transferred money each month to an automatic retirement savings account, such as an IRA (Roth or traditional) or a 401(k)/403(b)?

-If you can’t answer yes to ALL of these questions, I’d suggest you concern yourself with building a better history of money management before worrying about credit management.
+If you can’t answer yes to ALL or the majority of these questions, I’d suggest you concern yourself with building a better history of money management before worrying about credit management.

 Good luck, and enjoy your week!

 Do You Have Questions About Helping Teen or Young Adult Children Build Credit?